This post may contain affiliate links. Please see our disclosure policy.

 - Clove essential oil

-This blend is perfect for the fall season and Thanksgiving day.
+This blend is perfect for the fall season and Thanksgiving Day.
 These essential oils bring the cozy scent of fall into any space.
+If you like autumn seasonal scents, try my other fall essential oil blends.

 - Clove essential oil